Often thought of as a wild plant, dog rose –the rose-hips, specifically– has many health benefits that help cure body ailments.

 Dog rose, a short story

-Dog rose was discovered in 1819 by an English seaman and explorer.
+Dog rose was formally described in 1819 by an English seaman and explorer.

 The origin of the name of the plant comes from ancient Greek kunorodon and Latin Rosa canina, all of which mean “dog rose”.
 Another latin name for the plant is aquilentum which means “that which has thorns” from the word acus which means “spike”.